shubham2428/Language-Processing-Deep-Learning-/ReadMe.txt

 Note::This project is made on google colab so I used drive to save my model and my lexicon.
 Please change path according to you

+This model defines the sentiment of the sentence